Umbrella Insurance: What It Is, How It Works, and When It Makes Sense

 • Owners of pools, trampolines, or certain pets

-Many of our clients are surprised to learn that lawsuits often target future earnings, not just current assets.
+Many clients we speak to are surprised to learn that lawsuits often target future earnings, not just current assets.

 How Much Umbrella Coverage Do You Need?